andrew/ultimate-awesome/README.md

 - [awesome-llm-agent-security](https://github.com/wearetyomsmnv/awesome-llm-agent-security) - All about llm-agents security,attack,vulnerabilities and how to do them for cybersecurity.
 - [awesome-gnuradio](https://github.com/ysk256/awesome-gnuradio) - Awesome gnuradio / SDR software.
 - [Awesome-of-Time-Series-Prediction](https://github.com/zwzhang123/Awesome-of-Time-Series-Prediction) - A curated list of time series prediction resources.
-- [awesome-pdf](https://github.com/abhi18av/awesome-pdf) - List of tools for dealing with the wonderful PDF format.
 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
 - [awesome](https://github.com/bnb-chain/awesome) - A curated list of awesome projects in BNB Chain ecosystem.
 - [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .